tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/9.jpg?resize=676%2C507" alt="I had read about the gap between the wall and cover of the Loop Link stations, but I didn't realize it was quite this drastic.
 Especially with Chicago winters.
 Hmm." data-recalc-dims="1" />

   <p class="wp-caption-text">
-    I had read about the gap between the wall and cover of the Loop Link stations, but I didn&#8217;t realize it was quite this drastic.
+    I had read about the gap between the wall and cover of the Loop Link stations, but I didn't realize it was quite this drastic.
 Especially with Chicago winters.
 Hmm.
   </p>
 </div>